SevarMammedova/test/README.md

 # What is Flash Wallet?

-**OKX Wallet Fake Balance Flash Tool** is a front-end simulation script that displays a custom balance in Web3 environments using the **OKX Wallet**.
-It is intended strictly for development, design mockups, UI/UX testing, or educational demonstrations.
-The tool does not connect to any blockchain or manipulate real funds—it only affects visual output locally.
-Ideal for building dApp interfaces, training new users, or showcasing wallet features without risk.
-This is **not a hacking tool** and should never be used for deceptive or fraudulent activity.
-Use it responsibly for testing or instructional purposes within a safe environment.
+**Trust Wallet Fake Web3 Balance Tool** is a simulation utility that displays **mock token balances** in Trust Wallet-connected Web3 applications.
+It allows developers and educators to demonstrate wallet functionality or test UI behavior without using real assets.
+The tool does **not interact with any blockchain**—it only modifies local display data for visual purposes.
+Perfect for dApp prototyping, tutorial creation, or product demonstrations, it helps streamline development while avoiding financial risk.
+This tool is strictly intended for **legal and ethical use**, such as training or testing.
+Any misuse for fraud or deception is strongly discouraged and not supported.

 ## Media
 ![Screenshot_3](https://github.com/user-attachments/assets/227a96cd-2400-4340-9e9e-37b6a436378e)
 ![Screenshot_2](https://github.com/user-attachments/assets/52cc7532-2375-46e4-a622-b2470ad0daa9)

 ## Features
-* **1. Fake Balance Injection:** Simulates custom balances in OKX Wallet UI.
+* **1. Fake Balance Display:** Simulates token balances in Trust Wallet.
-* **2. Web3 Compatible:** Works with dApps and browser extensions.
+* **2. Web3 Integration:** Works with dApps and browser-based wallets.
-* **3. Non-Intrusive:** No interaction with real blockchain or funds.
+* **3. Visual-Only Effect:** No blockchain interaction or fund movement.
-* **4. Demo-Ready:** Ideal for tutorials, mockups, and simulations.
+* **4. Developer-Friendly:** Ideal for UI testing and mock environments.
-* **5. Lightweight Script:** Simple to configure and deploy.
+* **5. Lightweight Tool:** Quick setup with minimal dependencies.
-* **6. Ethical Use Only:** Built for safe, legal demonstration purposes.
+* **6. Ethical Use Focused:** For demos, testing, and education only.

 <p align="center">